 What is the criterion of its objectivity?
 Well, it is exactly the same as the criterion of our belief in external objects.
-These objects are real in as much as the sensations they evoke in us (qu'ils nous font éprouver) appear to be united by some sort of indestructible cement and not by an ephemeral accident.
+These objects are real in as much as the sensations they evoke in us (qu'ils nous font éprouver) appear to be united by some sort of indestructible cement and not by an ephemeral accident.286 that sensations are evoked in us by real objects and that "belief" in the objectivity of science is the same as "belief" in the objective existence of external objects.

 The author of such a remark may well be a great physicist, but it is absolutely indisputable that only the Voroshilov-Yushkeviches can take him seriously as a philosopher.
 Materialism is declared to have been destroyed by a "theory" which at the first onslaught of fideism takes refuge under the wing of materialism!
-For it is the purest materialism to say that sensations are evoked in us by real objects and that "belief" in the objectivity of science is the same as "belief" in the objective existence of external objects.
+For it is the purest materialism to say

-&lt;sup>285 Henri Poincaré, Op. cit., "La valeur de la science," p.
-219.
+285 Henri Poincaré, Op. cit., "La valeur de la science," p.
+219. 286 Ibid., pp. 269-270.

-It can be said, for instance, that ether has no less reality than any external body.
+It can be said, for instance, that ether has no less reality than any external body. $^{\rm 287}$